UTA Flight 772: Memorial

 The organizer of the memorial was Frenchman Guillaume Denoix de Saint Marc, whose father, Jean-Henri, died on the flight.

+As of 2025, the memorial has become buried under sand and is no longer visible.

 In popular culture

 Rush drummer Neil Peart mentioned this incident at length in his travel memoir, The Masked Rider: Cycling in West Africa, as he had taken this flight less than a year prior to the incident from N'Djamena to Paris once he was finished with his Cameroon bicycling tour.

+A book by Stu Newburger called The Forgotten Flight: Terrorism, Diplomacy and the Pursuit of Justice is about the crash.